Supply arrangement for temporary help services in the National Capital Region

 1. the articles of the SA

-2. 2020—General conditions: Supply Arrangement—Goods or Services (latest version available from the SACC Manual at the quarter bid closing date inserted at time of SA issuance)
+2. 2020—General conditions: Supply Arrangement—Goods or Services (latest version available from the SACC manual at the quarter bid closing date inserted at time of SA issuance)

-3. the supplier's SA, received in response to Request for Supply Arrangement EN578-172870
+3. the supplier's SA, received in response to request for supply arrangement (RFSA) EN578-172870

 9. Certifications and additional information